If you don't know how Craig Brewer is... well, is the Director of the indie hit Hustle and Flow.

 With the platform of The Brave New Theaters (TBNT), you can become an exhibitor, you can host a film party for you and your 8 friends in your living room, or you can go to your closest library and ask the director if they would be interested in projecting a movie for the community around your neighborhood.

+Well, a lot of people did that, actually more than 7,000 so far.
 Right now, filmmakers have the chance to take destiny in their own hands thanks to this innovative way of distribution.

 Stay tune I will bring more in depth information about TBNT soon.